christopherdavies2/automation_test_template/README.md

 This will run 4 runners (marked Runner{number}.java) in parallel.
 Each runner runs a specified tag.
 These tags can be found above the scenarios in the 'prime.number.page.feature' file.
-Details of running tests in parallel can be found in the 'pom.xml' file.
+Details of the parallel running can be found in the 'pom.xml' file.

 # Run Tests for a Specified Environment